dotnet/maui/docs/CodeDocumentationGuidelines.md

 ## Guidelines

-For adding comments to our code we mainly follow the [recommended XML tags documentation](https://learn.microsoft.com/dotnet/csharp/language-reference/xmldoc/recommended-tags) by Microsoft.
+For what kind of comments to our code we mainly follow the [recommended XML tags documentation](https://learn.microsoft.com/dotnet/csharp/language-reference/xmldoc/recommended-tags) by Microsoft.
 This is also what is best supported by Visual Studio.
 As a rule of thumb: complete your code first and just start typing a tripe slash (`///`) on top of your code.
 That will suggest all the attributes that we want to see.
 Which attributes will show up is infered from your code.

+If you're unsure about how to document a certain element, have a look the [.NET API docs wiki](https://github.com/dotnet/dotnet-api-docs/wiki) which has a very extensive description on what kind of comment to add on which element in the code.
+We would highly recommend going through that and apply the same style of comments everywhere.

 These are the tags that we would like to see when applicable: `<summary>`, `<remarks>`, `<returns>`, `<param>`, `<exception>`, `<inheritdoc>`, `<see>`, `<c>`.